Skip to content

 Steel Wool or Iron Wool

 Grinding is the process of removing unwanted material or bulk stock removal from the metal surfaces in the form of chips.
 Grinding wheels are designed with thousands of small abrasive grains bonded by a bonding material.
-The most common type of synthetic abrasives used in grinding is silicon carbide, aluminum oxide, diamond, and cubic boron nitride CBN.
+The most common types of synthetic abrasives used in grinding are silicon carbide, aluminum oxide, diamond, and cubic boron nitride CBN.

 Zirconia Alumina vs. Ceramic Abrasive